 The Company measures the current market value of Elcom based on comparisons to comparable companies as well as Elcom's forecasts of future financial results.
-For the six and three months ended October 31, 2011, the Company determined that its investment was impaired and the collectibility of the notes receivable may be reduced.
-Accordingly, the Company recorded an investment impairment charge of \$200,000 and an additional \$150,000 allowance against notes receivable.
-No impairment charges were recorded during the six and three months ended October 31, 2010.
+For the six months ended October 31, 2011, in addition to its equity share in the income or loss of Elcom during the period, the Company determined that its investment was impaired and recorded an investment impairment charge of \$200,000 and an additional \$150,000 allowance against notes receivable.
+No additional impairment charges were recorded during the three months ended January 31, 2012 and no impairment charges were recorded during the nine and three months ended January 31, 2011.
+The total gross amount due to the Company from Elcom under notes receivable is \$1.9 million and is included in investments in and loans receivable from affiliates.
+(See also Note H- Subsequent Event- Acquisition of Elcom.)